 Speed Varying Options

 Kids can get bored with a drone with a fixed speed.
 They want something responsive.
-Check out these drones for kids for a review of different speed capabilities of drones you can buy this year.
 You want to go with one that has a range of speed settings.
 It should be easy to switch from one speed to another.
 Your child can use lower speed to save power and to adapt the drone to a particular game.
 For instance, when playing alongside pets, it might be necessary to lower or increase speed according to the movement of the pets and spaces available for play.

 The Price of the Drone